jasonjdominguez99/brainf_ck-interpreter/README.md

-# brainf_ck-to-c
+# brainf_ck-interpreter
-A parser for running Brainf*ck code in C.
+A interpreter for running Brainf*ck code, made in C.